ben3636/ReadyThreatGo/README.md

 2. Provide a public repository of observed threat artifacts (sample SIEM events) for immediate use
 3. Map individual Threat Events (TE) and Threat Sets (TS) to detection coverage and easily/routinely run the simulations to identify changes or gaps in detection coverage

+As a general summary, this app `creates simulated events in Splunk that go into an index and the various datamodels.
+The events are stored in lookups which already include sample events but can be modified or added to depending on what you want to simulate.`

 ## How it Works
 Threat Events or Threat Sets (simulations involving more than a single event like port scanning) are stored in lookups.
 There is a lookup for each data type, as shown below:
 > 1. Endpoint Processes